OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 tail -f /var/log/syslog
 ```

 - Connect your iOS device via USB and launch Xcode.
-Navigate to Windows > Devices, select your device and the respective application.
+Navigate to Window > Devices and Simulators, select your device and then the Open Console option (as of Xcode 9).

 Proceed to complete the input fields prompt and if sensitive data is displayed in the output of the above command, it fails this test.